python/mypy/docs/source/getting_started.rst

        else:
            return user_id

-Similarly, suppose that we want our function to accept only strings or None.
-We can again use ``Union`` and use ``Union[str, None]`` -- or alternatively, use the type ``Optional[str]``.
+Similarly, suppose that you want the function to accept only strings or None.
+You can again use ``Union`` and use ``Union[str, None]`` -- or alternatively, use the type ``Optional[str]``.
 These two types are identical and interchangeable: ``Optional[str]`` is just a shorthand or *alias* for ``Union[str, None]``.
-It exists mostly as a convenience to help our function signatures look a little cleaner:
+It exists mostly as a convenience to help function signatures look a little cleaner:

 .. code-block:: python